ajaythakur3369/ajaythakur3369/README.md

 ### Hi there 👋

-I am Ajay Thakur, a student at IIT Madras.
+I am Ajay Thakur, a self-taught student at IIT Madras.
 I joined Goldman Sachs as an Analyst this year.

 I have a keen interest in Machine Learning, Deep Learning, and Data Analytics.